Appeal Your WA Property Tax. Save $800–$2,000 a Year.

 That's the typical savings when a Washington homeowner appeals successfully.
-Our tool cites your county's RCWs, calculates your filing deadline, and builds the petition — in under an hour.
+The tool cites your county's RCWs, calculates your filing deadline, and builds the petition.
+Most people finish in under an hour.

 516 Third Avenue, Room 1222, Seattle, WA 98104